Empty and rinse containers

-No. Under the BC Recycling Regulation, businesses that supply packaging and printed paper to BC residents are responsible for managing recycling programs.
+No. Under the BC Recycling Regulation, businesses that supply packaging and paper to BC residents are responsible for managing recycling programs.
 RecycleBC uses fees paid by businesses to pay for curbside recycling in Anmore.

 RecycleBC will replace each container once per household, free of charge.
 Should your household request multiple replacement containers, you will be asked to pay for the second and subsequent replacements.
 To request new containers, please contact Smithrite Disposal at email@example.com or 604-529-4011.

-No. RecycleBC’s packaging and printed paper recycling program does not affect your garbage collection.
+No. RecycleBC’s packaging and paper recycling program does not affect your garbage collection.
 Your local government will provide information about garbage collection.

 Curbside recycling collection is every Friday.
 Please check the Curbside Recycling Guide or address search tool for changes due to public holidays.

-No. Your local government no longer provides curbside collection of residential packaging and printed paper.
-As of May 19, 2014, per BC’s Recycling Regulation, the businesses that supply packaging and printed paper to residents are responsible for financing the collection and recycling of these materials.
+No. Your local government no longer provides curbside collection of residential packaging and paper.
+As of May 19, 2014, per BC’s Recycling Regulation, the businesses that supply packaging and paper to residents are responsible for financing the collection and recycling of these materials.
 RecycleBC works on behalf of these businesses to manage the program.